 Control Package

-The control package implements feedback control on an endpoint (plant).
+The control package implements feedback control on an endpoint, which is usually the hardware you are trying to control.
 With the control package, users can design a control loop that monitors a process variable (PV) and compares it with a set point (SP).
 The control package will generate a control action to reduce the error value between the SP and PV (SP-PV) to zero.

 Control loops are usually represented in a diagrammatic style known as a block diagram.
 Each block represents a transfer function of a component.
 In this representation, the control loop is broken down into successive “blocks”.